 We also promote a love of reading and literacy through trips such as those to Halewood Library with Mrs Fleming and a recent day out to see author Phil Earle speak at the Central Library in Liverpool.

 Throughout the regular school day, literacy is promoted through embedded expectations such as Word of the Week, Literacy Learning Objectives and use of a range of challenging fiction and non-fiction texts across all subjects.
-Furthermore, all students in Years 7 and 8 are asked to complete two lessons a week on Bedrock Learning, a computer programme designed to improve their grasp of academic vocabulary.
-This serves as the English homework for these year groups, thereby encouraging them to spend time at home focusing on developing their literacy skills.

 The staff at Halewood Academy believe in embodying the positive attitudes to literacy and reading that we hope to see in our students.
 As such, we have two staff sections in the Learning Resource Centre, take part in an ad-hoc staff book club, regularly share reading recommendations and display our love of reading through photographic displays of staff members 'Caught Reading!' throughout the school.